Oral and Maxillofacial Surgery in Lakewood

 - This is a state of relaxation through medications in an intravenous line.
 IV sedation is a technique that can range from a light state of relaxation to a deep state of relaxation.

 Our staff is well-trained and experienced in providing care for our patients.
-We have four assistants with anesthesia training, two of whom are registered nurses.
+We have four assistants with anesthesia training and two registered nurses.